11 Best Places to Visit in California in Winter

 4. Lake Tahoe

-Lake Tahoe invites visitors to step into a winter wonderland as soon as snow begins to fall in November or December.
+Lake Tahoe invites you to step into a winter wonderland as soon as snow begins to fall in November or December.
 Blankets of powder crown the mountain peaks surrounding Lake Tahoe, with its expanse of deep blue waters glistening under the cool winter sunshine.

 Although the Lake Tahoe area gets plenty of snowfall, the climate is relatively mild for an alpine environment.
 Daily high temperatures from December through February are in the low 40 degrees Fahrenheit.
 With around 300 days of sunshine a year, Lake Tahoe's winter season offers the chance for many gorgeous bright days.